11th Georgia Infantry Regiment: The 11th throughout the war

 The 11th Georgia made it to Fredericksburg several days prior to the battle commencing.
 The heaviest fighting was to the sides of the 11th Georgia as they themselves admit in what writings still remain from the members of the regiment.
 After the battle they then entered winter quarters for the second time in December 1862 where they stayed until March.
 They were then ordered to Norfolk and Suffolk where they participated in brief fighting south of Petersburg before being ordered back to Lee's main forces at Chancellorsville.
 They arrived a day late to the battle and discovered that Stonewall Jackson had been shot by his own men in confusion when returning from a scouting mission.
 He died eight days after his injuries due to complications caused by pneumonia.
 After this incident Lee began recruiting for his Pennsylvania and Maryland campaigns, of which the 11th Georgia took part in both.

 The army as well as the 11th Georgia began their march in June 1863.
 The first parts of the army reached Gettysburg on the first and commenced combat with the Union forces.
 The portion that the 11th was in arrived on the morning of the second and was immediately ordered into the far right side of Lee's army in which they immediately engaged in combat.
 During this combat Captain Nunnally of Company H was killed.
 The 11th continued their push regardless and suffered moderate casualties.
 They managed to force the enemy forces through Devil's Den and over a small mountain as well as managing to capture a battery.
 On the third, the 11th Georgia had fallen back and held their lines while exchanging cannon fire and moderate rifle fire.
 There are some writings mentioning what they later realized was Pickett's Charge where it seemed all artillery on both sides seemed to be firing at once, which was quite accurate as the Confederates had opened up the Great Battery upon the Union forces that were held up atop cemetery hill.
 Not long after this, the army retreated despite valiant efforts from all troops.
 The 11th Georgia even repelling and forcing back attackers that had forced their own cavalry over their positions.

 Regiments that fought alongside the 11th Georgia Infantry

 The brigade under Brig.
-Gen. G.T.Anderson, the former colonel, was composed of the 7th, 8th, 9th and 11th Georgia Infantry regiments as well as the 1st Kentucky Infantry.
+Gen. G.T.Anderson, the former colonel, was composed of the 7th, 8th, 9th and 11th Georgia Infantry regiments as well as the 1st Kentucky Infantry Regiment.
 The 59th Georgia Infantry was later put in for the 1st Kentucky which was transferred to another brigade.